 Introduction to Blue Ocean Strategy

 The term “Blue Ocean” stems from the idea that there are opportunities in each industry to move from the ultra competitive battles around price and features (red ocean) into a new market reality where your typical competitors are either non-existent or irrelevant.
 To enable this new scenario, you must first understand exactly how value is created in your customers lives by creating a “strategy canvas.”
 To make this explanation easier, I’m going to be using an excel template I created.
-You can download a copy for free by clicking here: Blue Ocean Strategy Canvas Template.
+You can download a copy for $19 by clicking below:

 Step 1: Create A Strategy Canvas